sanaraya/devops-hol/Hands-on lab/Before the HOL - OSS DevOps.md

 ### Task 2: Install the MySQL Workbench

-1. While logged into **LABVM** via remote desktop, open Internet Explorer and navigate to <https://dev.mysql.com/get/Downloads/MySQLGUITools/mysql-workbench-community-6.3.10-winx64.msi>.
+1. While logged into **LABVM** via remote desktop, open Internet Explorer and navigate to: <https://dev.mysql.com/get/Downloads/MySQLGUITools/mysql-workbench-community-6.3.10-winx64.msi>.

 This will download an executable.
 After the download is finished, click **Run** to execute it.

 2. Follow the directions of the installer to complete the installation of MySQL Workbench.